mgsosna/mattsosna.com/_posts/careers/2020-12-14-DS-transition-3.md

 arr_2d.mean(axis=0)           # array([2.5, 3.5, 4.5])
 ```

 If you end up working in computer vision, `numpy` multidimensional arrays will be essential, as they're the default for storing pixel intensities in images.
-You might come across a two-dimensional array with tuples for each pixel's [RGB](https://en.wikipedia.org/wiki/RGB_color_model) values, for example, or a five-dimensional array where dimensions 3, 4, and 5 are R, G, and B, respectively.
+You might come across a two-dimensional array with tuples for each pixel's [RGB](https://en.wikipedia.org/wiki/RGB_color_model) values, for example, or a five-dimensional array where dimensions 3, 4, and 5 are red, green, and blue, respectively.

 ### Visualizations
-After dataframes and arrays, the next most crucial data science skill is data visualization. **Visualizing the data is one of the first and last steps of an analysis:** when Python is communicating the data to you, and when you're communicating the data to stakeholders.
+After dataframes and arrays, the next most crucial analytics skill is data visualization. **Visualizing the data is one of the first and last steps of an analysis:** when Python is communicating the data to you, and when you're communicating the data to stakeholders.
 The main Python data visualization libraries are `matplotlib` and `seaborn`.
 Here's how to create a simple two-panel plot in `matplotlib`.

 ```python
 import matplotlib.pyplot as plt